 Baked yogurt isn’t for everyone.
-It definitely has a custard-like texture that not all will love.
-But as a Certified Nutrition Coach, not only do I adore the rich, refreshing taste but I love the protein hit it adds to my diet!
+It definitely has a custard-like (almost cheesecake-ish but not quite) texture that not all will love.
+Not only do I adore the rich, refreshing taste, but I love the protein hit it adds to my diet!
+With 16 grams of protein in just one serving, I find you can make this baked yogurt for individual brunch servings (check out more amazing high-protein dairy-free breakfast ideas), or as an easy snack like this dairy-free yogurt parfait.

-Why You’ll Love This Recipe
+💭Why You’ll Love This Recipe

-Easy to make: You only need a handful of ingredients for this protein recipe to come together and the prep work takes about 5 minutes.
+Easy to make: You only need a handful of ingredients for this protein recipe to come together, and the prep work takes about 5 minutes.

-High protein: Thanks to collagen powder and eggs these little cups are jam packed with protein!
+High protein: Thanks to collagen powder and eggs, these little cups are jam-packed with protein!

 Versatile: Need this for a protein snack?
 A mini dessert?
 Individual brunch cups?
 It works for absolutely everything!

-Expert Tips
+Expert Tips To Make It

 If you love a crisp top, broil the baked yogurt for 60 seconds at the end of the cooking cycle.